yubrajbhoi/termux-python/Doc/library/sys.rst

     .. versionchanged:: 3.4

         :term:`Module specs <module spec>` were introduced in Python 3.4, by :pep:`451`.

+    .. versionchanged:: 3.12

-Earlier versions of Python looked for a method called :meth:`!find_module`.
-        This is still called as a fallback if a :data:`meta_path` entry doesn't have a :meth:`~importlib.abc.MetaPathFinder.find_spec` method.
+        Removed the fallback that looked for a :meth:`!find_module` method if a :data:`meta_path` entry didn't have a :meth:`~importlib.abc.MetaPathFinder.find_spec` method.

 .. data:: modules